MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-18482-database-engine-error.md

 This error occurs when you try to execute a remote procedure call (RPC) from one server to another (for example, by executing a stored procedure on a remote computer with a statement such as `EXEC SERV_REMOTE.pubs..byroyalty`).
 An error message similar to the following is reported to the user

-> Error 18482: Could not connect to server \<ServerName> because \<ServerName> is not defined as a remote server.
+> Error 18482: Could not connect to server \<SERV_REMOTE> because \<SERV_REMOTE> is not defined as a remote server.
 Verify that you have specified the correct server name.

 ## Cause